FreshROMs/android_kernel_samsung_exynos9610_mint/README.md

 If you ever experience being locked out after installing any build, with SystemUI restarting after entering your password/PIN, and Samsung Account showing a `Samsung Account logged out` notification, you may have been experiencing the "Pin Problem".

-Several builds of TWRP and OrangeFox has a security patch level (SPL) of 2099-12 (December 2099), but this kernel follows the latest SPL available to the device.
+Several builds of TWRP and OrangeFox have a security patch level (SPL) of 2099-12 (December 2099), but this kernel follows the latest SPL available to the device.
 This causes the device to act up once booted into the kernel.

 Please note that it is **intended behavior** by the system and is **not** a bug.